-The OECD Guidelines for Multinational Enterprises, the core labour standards of the International Labour Organization ("ILO") and the United Nations Guiding Principles on Business and Human Rights ("UNGC") are used in decisions on sustainable investments.
+The OECD Guidelines for Multinational Enterprises, the core labour standards of the International Labor Organization ("ILO") and the United Nations Guiding Principles ("UNGP") on Business and Human Rights are used in decisions on sustainable investments.
 To address this, the Investment Manager has issued guidelines that foresee these sets of rules.
 These guidelines are the "Human Rights Policy Statement" and the "Union Investment Engagement Policy" available on the Investment Manager website.
-The Management Company also verifies independently that all investments considered as sustainable, are respecting the OECD and UN Global Compact guidelines.

-Additionally, the Management Company run ex-post DNSH test independently on the portfolio at least yearly, to confirm that the sustainable investments that the financial product partially makes do not significant harm any environmental or social sustainable investment objective.
+The Management Company runs on an ex-post basis a DNSH test (do not significant harm test) independently at least yearly.
 The DNSH test is based on several pillars among which:

-- Norm-based screen: to identify issuer based on the issuer's link with any breaches of international standards notably the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles ("UNGP") on Business and Human Rights are used in decisions on sustainable investments; - Activity-based screen: the screening out of issuers based on their participation in activities with significant negative impacts on society or the environment; - Sustainability indicators; to ensure that minimum environmental, social and governance characteristics are attained:

-- PAI evolution: quantitative data (where available) on PAI indicators is used to evaluate whether an issuer is involved in activities that cause significant harm to any environmental or social objective.
+- Norm based screen: to identify issuer based on the issuer's link with any breaches of international standards notably the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles ("UNGP") on Business and Human Rights are used in decisions on sustainable investments; - Activity-based screens: the screening out of issuers based on their participation in activities with significant negative impacts on society or the environment; - Sustainability indicators: to ensure that minimum environmental, social and governance characteristics are attained; and - PAI evolution: quantitative data (where available) on PAI indicators is used to evaluate whether an issuer is involved in activities that cause significant harm to any environmental or social objective.

-As a general matter, "the "do no significant harm" principle, as referred to in article 6 of the "EU Taxonomy" Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investments does not apply to this Sub-Fund since the investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
+As a general matter, the "do no significant harm" principle, as referred to in article 6 of the "EU Taxonomy" regulation (EU) 2020/852 of the European Parliament and of the council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment does not apply to this Sub-Fund since the investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.